Things to do in the Adelaide Hills

 Museums and heritage

 Throughout the Adelaide Hills, there’s a strong sense of heritage from the communities that built new lives for themselves in the early days of European settlement.
-And, in more recent years, the artistic and cultural influences from new residents has shown through in some fascinating Adelaide Hills attractions.
+And, in more recent years, the artistic and cultural influences from new residents have shown through some fascinating Adelaide Hills attractions.

 Here are a few of the most interesting museums, galleries, and heritage sites that are among the best things to do in the Adelaide Hills.